Masterlong-Dragon/FreqDerain/README.md

 ### 3)   FreqBlock: The Backbone Component

 The FreqBlock is a cornerstone component, serving as a conduit for integrating features of multiple domains.
 The features from all three domains are concatenated later, forming a multi-perspective feature tensor.
-It is then processed through Ghost Convolution layers [11], which efficiently increase feature representation while reducing computational complexity, culminating in the derained output.
+It is then processed through Ghost Convolution layers, which efficiently increase feature representation while reducing computational complexity, culminating in the derained output.
 As depicted in Fig.3, the module comprises three branches.

 # Test